EE offers two types of Pay Monthly plan: EE Max and EE Essential. Find out how the two tariff types compare.

-For even higher download speeds, EE’s double-speed 4G network has about 80% population coverage (this is only available to customers on 4GEE Max and 4GEE).
-4G+ or LTE-Advanced is only offered to customers in London with 4GEE Max.
+For faster download speeds, EE’s double-speed 4G network currently offers about 80% population coverage.
+4G+ or LTE-Advanced is available to EE Max customers in London and some other major urban areas.

-Before ordering your handset from EE, you should enter your postcode on EE’s online coverage checker to see the level of 4G coverage available in your area.
+Before ordering your handset from EE, you should enter your postcode on EE’s online coverage map to see the level of 4G coverage available in your area.

-If you are not actually able to access double-speed 4G or 4G+, it might not make sense to pay a premium for this service.
+If you’re not able to access 4G+ coverage in your area, it might not make sense to pay a premium for this service.

 Keeping Your Phone Number

-If you’re currently on a different mobile network and joining one of the 4GEE tariffs, it’s a straightforward process to keep your existing phone number.
+If you’re joining EE from another mobile network, it’s a straightforward process to keep your existing phone number.

-You should start by ordering your new phone from EE’s website.
+You should start by ordering your new phone or SIM card from EE’s website.
 Once you’ve done that, contact your old mobile network and ask them for a PAC Code.
 A PAC Code is nine-digits long and will authorise the transfer of your phone number to EE.

-After your new phone arrives from EE, you can head over to this online form.
+After your new mobile phone arrives from EE, head over to this online form.
 Here, you can enter your PAC Code and submit it to EE.
-Once you’ve given the PAC Code to EE, your phone number transfer will normally be scheduled for the next working day.
+Once you’ve done this, your phone number transfer will normally be scheduled for the next working day.